-I’m not sure which month we moved into the new house, however I do know it was in 1964 when I was nearly 10 years old.
+I’m not sure which month we moved into the new house, however I do know it was in 1966 when I was 10 years old.
 The house was built from light cream brick, with a blue black tile roof.
 Funny thing is, when I married and we built our new house, I chose a blue black tiled roof because I liked the one on the new Mumby farm house.
 Has anyone noticed?

 Around the perimeter of the house were hybrid-tea rose bushes.
 I don’t know how many there were but there were a lot.
 I can even remember some of their names.
 Queen Elizabeth, Princess Margaret, Barbra Streisand, Black Beauty, Blue Moon, Brandy, Candy Stripe, Chicago Peace, Diamond Jubilee, Dolly Parton, Double Delight, Fragrant Cloud, Gold Medal, Granada, Helmit Schmidt, John F Kennedy, just to name a few.
 The garden was always a picture and my mum spent a lot of time in it.
 In fact, she died the night after she’d spent a big day in the garden, at just 59 years of age, of a sudden heart attack.